Apply today to serve on one of Lakewood’s Boards

 Commission for an Inclusive Community (ACIC)

-currently has several openings for unexpired terms and several for terms
+ACIC currently has several openings for unexpired terms.
+Members of

-members research specific issues or topics of interest to
+advisory role, ACIC members research specific issues or topics of interest to

 the citizens of Lakewood and make recommendations to City Council regarding

 those issues for potential action.
-Members should plan to attend a minimum of two
+Members should plan to attend a minimum of

 Appeals, a quasi-judicial body, hears and decides appeals from any order,